marmicode/cookbook/apps/cookbook/docs/nx/03-scaling/04-implicit-libs.md

 + "exclude": ["./vite.config.ts", "**/*.spec.ts", "**/*.test.ts"]
 ```

-:::tip tip: some plugins will still add targets
+:::tip tip: some plugins will still add targets when `project.json` is found
 If you enabled the `@nx/eslint` plugin _(`plugins: ["@nx/eslint/plugin"]` in `nx.json`)_, the `lint` target will be added to both libraries even if there is no eslint configuration file in the library.
 :::

-While we could add a `test` target to each library as follows, this would defeat the purpose of implicit libraries.
+While we could add a `test` target to each library as shown below, this would defeat the purpose of implicit libraries.

 ```ts title="project.json"
 "targets": {